smccracken/chocolatesculptress.com/_src/pages/about.md

     figclass: 'pull'
 } %}

 The chocolate classes were a hit, particularly _Make Your Own Chocolate Bar_.
-While teaching I used the opportunity to further my research into working with chocolate and gained so much experience in the process.
+While teaching I used the opportunity to further my research into working with chocolate and gained so much experience until South End kitchen closed in 2015.

-While South End Kitchen has since closed, we are working on bringing chocolate classes back to Lake Champlain Chocolates.

 Whatever the opportunity, one thing remains – **I love working with chocolate.**